ricafolio/awesome-webtoon-guidelines/README.md

 <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square" alt="pull requests welcome"/>
 </span>

-A curated list of guidelines for making an awesome webtoon.
+A collection of guidelines for making an awesome webtoon.

 Contributions in any form are welcome!